-

 Generalised anxiety

 This is a general tendency to worry about all sorts of things and expect the worst to happen.
-Common areas they worry about include their schoolwork, relationships, health, burglaries and sport performance.
+Common areas they worry about include:

 Social anxiety

-This is a fear or worry about social or performance situations, and tamariki are often described as shy.
+This is a fear or worry about social or performance situations.
+Tamariki with social anxiety are often described as shy.
 They often fear people will think badly of them.

 Obsessive compulsive disorder

-This is a form of anxiety where there is a pattern of worrying thoughts and repetitive actions that are difficult to overcome.
-For example, children may be concerned about dirt or germs continually and may wash themselves repeatedly over and over again, even though they are not dirty.
+This is a cycle of anxious thoughts and repeated actions that’s hard to break.
+For example, your child might constantly worry about dirt or germs and wash their hands over and over.
+They do this even though they are not dirty.

 Panic disorder

 This is a fear or worry about having panic attacks in situations where most people would not be afraid.
-Panic attacks involve a sudden rush of fear and a number of physical feelings.
+Panic attacks involve a sudden rush of fear and several physical feelings such as: